DataDog/system-tests/onboarding/USAGE.md

 You can filter the tests by scenario, language, OS distribution, environment or weblog name.
 These are the filtering options:

-- **--filter-provision-scenario:** The injection of libraries can take place in three scenarios, each of which is represented by the values:
+- **--filter-provision-scenario:** The injection of libraries can take place in different scenarios, each of which is represented by the values:
   - **host:** Datadog Agent and your application deployed on the same host.
-  - **host_docker:** Datadog Agent installed on host and your application deployed on container.
+  - **host_container:** Datadog Agent installed on host and your application deployed on container.
-  - **docker:** Datadog Agent and your application installed on containers.
+  - **container:** Datadog Agent and your application installed on containers.
+  - **ansible_host:** Datadog Agent and your application installed on host using Ansible.
 - **--filter-language:** Run only the tests associated with a language (java, nodejs, dotnet).
 - **--filter-os-distro:** Run the tests on the specified machine type.
 - **--filter-env:** Run the tests with Datadog releases or snapshots (prod or dev).